 - 4.1 The Union does not waive its rights under applicable State Laws except as those rights are affected or set forth within the terms and conditions of the Collective Bargaining Agreement, such as in Article 3. - 4.2 The Union will have the right to have a shop steward within the bargaining unit.
-The shop steward shall first communicate with the Business Representative for Teamsters Local 760 if there is a concern with respect to the supervisors' Agreement.
-Only the Teamsters Business representative has the right to investigate supervisors' concerns with respect to the Agreement, and such investigation shall occur during non-regularly scheduled work hours and will not interfere with the necessary operation of the Clerk's Office services.
-An employee has the right to have a shop steward present at any meeting with management involving an investigation that could result in discipline (Weingarten rights).
-The Union will advise the Employer of the identity of the aforementioned shop steward on an annual basis.
-Meetings with employees for investigations or on-site visitations shall be limited to breaks, lunch periods, and/or non-work times. - 4.3 Union Investigation and Visitation Privileges: The Business Representative of the Union will provide reasonable prior notification to the Employer or designee and coordinate investigation or on-site visitations with the Employer.
+The shop steward shall have the right to investigate membership concerns with respect to the Agreement during non-regularly scheduled work hours and provided that such investigation will not interfere with the necessary operation of the Clerk's Office.
+An employee has the right to have a shop steward present at any meeting with supervisor and/or management involving an investigation which could result in discipline (Weingarten rights).
+The Union will advise the Employer of the identity of the aforementioned shop steward on an annual basis. - 4.3 Union Investigation and Visitation Privileges: The Business Representative of the Union will provide reasonable prior notification to the Employer or designee and coordinate investigation or on-site visitations with the Employer.
 The representative shall limit his or her activities to matters relating to this Agreement; provided, however, he/she will not unduly interfere with the normal operations of the Clerk's Office.
 Meetings with employees for investigations or on-site visitations shall be limited to breaks, meal periods, and/or non-work hours.
-Representation of Union members during Loudermill meetings does not require reasonable prior notice, nor is such activity limited to employee breaks, meal periods, and/or non-work hours. - 4.4 Teamsters Local No.760 shall be entitled to the use of an employee bulletin board in the Clerk's Office.
+Representation of Union members during Loudermill meetings does not require reasonable prior notice, nor is such activity limited to employee breaks, meal periods, and/or non-work hours. - 4.4 Teamsters Local No. 760 shall be entitled to the use of an employee bulletin board in the Clerk's Office.
 Said use shall be limited to official Union business notifications, such as meeting dates and times.
-Said use shall not include political statements or postings, personal announcements, items for sale, etc. This includes postings at the first floor offices, the third floor offices, and divisional office at the juvenile justice center. - 4.5 The Employer agrees not to enter into any Agreement with employees within the bargaining unit, on an individual or collective basis, which conflicts with the terms and provisions of this Agreement. - 4.6 Collective Bargaining: Recognizing that the parties are mutually served by effective collective bargaining, the Employer will allow two (2) bargaining unit employees to attend scheduled collective bargaining sessions on work time if negotiations are conducted during the employees' work time.
+Said use shall not include political statements or postings, personal announcements, items for sale, etc. This includes postings at the first-floor offices, the third-floor offices and divisional office at the Juvenile Justice Center. - 4.5 The Employer agrees not to enter into any Agreement with employees within the bargaining unit, on an individual or collective basis, which conflicts with the terms and provisions of this Agreement. - 4.6 Collective Bargaining: Recognizing that the parties are mutually served by effective collective bargaining, the Employer will allow two (2) bargaining unit employees to attend scheduled collective bargaining sessions on work time if negotiations are conducted during the employees' work time.
 If negotiations are conducted during non-work time, then such activity shall be unpaid.
 The Employer may approve additional staff to attend, if necessary.